gonzalezg5481/Computer-Science-Class/journal.md

 # 9/8
 My plan for today is to do 3 tracy the turtle lessons.
 # 9/11
 My plan for today is to do 3 Tracy the tutrtle lessons.
-I onyl did one as this one was resally hard.
+I only did one as this one was really hard.
+# 9/12
+My plan for today is to do the next tracy the turtle lsson, as the last one was very hard and this 2.7 concept is a bit confusing.